 Honeylocust plant bugs

-- Honeylocust plant bug and leafhopper only feed on honeylocust trees.
+- Honeylocust plant bugs feed on honeylocust trees.

 - Trees grown in exposed, sunny locations are more prone to plant bug attack.